HobbyTransform/Encoded-Laser-and-LED-Serial-Communication/README.md

 # Encoded-Laser-and-Infrared-Serial-Communication

 This is an arduino library which enables you to use a simple laser or LED to send characters between two arduinos (transmitter arduino with the laser to receiver arduino with a photodiode).
-The signal is encoded via hamming encoding (but not encrypted) to add some robustness to noise.
 The pin connection setup is explained in the example skethes included in the library.

+How it works:
+1. The data is encoded via hamming encoding (but not encrypted) to add some robustness to noise
+2. it is then modulated via manchester modulation and sent via the laser or LED
+3. the received signal is manchester-demodulated
+4. the demodulated signal is then hamming decoded
+5. the data is then printed on the serial window

+What you need:
+- 2 x arduinos with USB cables
-You will need two computers, one per arduino.
+- 2 x computers, one per arduino
+- male to male and male to female jumper leads
+- 1 x KY-008 laser module
+- 1 x laser sensor module
+- 1 x mini breadboard for photo-receiver / photodiode

 How to install:
 - download this library and add it to your libraries folder in the arduino folders on your computers